majo48/arena-git/ENVIRONMENT.md

   - etc. same as below

 - This setup is rather complicated (and also slow) using VS Code on the remote server.
 The VS Code concept is "keep the source on the remote".
-- Remote is OK, but then you will need Pycharm and syncing.
+- Remote is OK, but Pycharm (and syncing) are much better experience.
 You need to pay for remote debugging with PyCharm.
-- I prefer keeping things simple (local), thus the move to Mac OS, see above.
+- I prefer keeping things simple (local), thus the move to macOS, see above.
 This way PyCharm is also a fallback for VC Code.

 # WINDOWS - WSL - Python (discontinued)

-This application is hosted in an development environment:
+This application is hosted in a development environment:
 - Windows 10, version 22H2, build 19045.4894
   - Visual Studio Code version 1.93.1
 - WSL version 2.2.4.0: